OPENAIRINTERFACE/openairinterface5g/doc/FEATURE_SET.md

    - Support for 1 RX antenna
    - Support for 1 layer
 *  NR-PUCCH
-   - Format 0 (2 bits, mainly for ACK/NACK)
+   - Format 0 (2 bits, for ACK/NACK and SR)
-   - Format 2 (up to 64 bits, mainly for CSI feedback)
+   - Format 2 (up to 11 bits, mainly for CSI feedback)
 *  NR-PRACH
    - Formats 0,1,2,3, A1-A3, B1-B3
 *  Highly efficient 3GPP compliant LDPC encoder and decoder (BG1 and BG2 are supported)